iredmail/docs/en_US/ee/0-ee.ad.md

 Please login to EE as global admin, then click `Account Resource` on left sidebar.
 It shows you supported server types for account replication.

-> Currently only AD is supported, [contact us](https://www.iredmail.org/contact.html)
-> if you need to support other servers.

 ![](./images/ee/account-resource/account-resource.png){: width="800px" }